Vodafone/HelloV2XWorld-Android/libs/README.md

-## Copy the Android "v2xsdk-release.aar" library file in this folder.
+## Copy the Android V2X SDK library file in this folder.